code56/biojs-vis-box-plot/README.md

 > BioJS component to provide a scatter-plot graphing tool hosted in Stemformatics

+NOTE: CALCULATIONS ARE YET TO BE TESTED -> unit testing coming soon

 ## Getting Started
 Install the module with: `npm install biojs-vis-scatter-plot`